CPA Exam and Licensure

 If you are not going to earn the credit via a graduate program, you should research schools that offer a non-degree option to take classes.
 The Fisher School of Accounting does not permit non-degree students to take accounting classes, but some schools do.
 Some may also offer certificate programs.
 We do not maintain a list of such schools, so we encourage you to research them.
 Be sure to verify the school meets accreditation requirements for the board of accountancy in the state you’ll be seeking to sit for the exam or seek licensure.
 For example, Florida lists accrediting associations on this website.

-Following is a brief overview of the exam scheduling process.
 As you approach the year in which you plan to begin taking the exam, we strongly recommend you review the latest CPA Exam Candidate Guide, which is available on the NASBA website.
+If you are taking the exam for Florida, additional information can be found here.